saadeghi/daisyui/README.md

   How does it work?
 </summary>

-> **DaisyUI** provides basic and unstyled component classes that you can use for almost all design systems.
-It also has an optional style that you can use if you don't want to fully design your components.
+> **DaisyUI** provides basic/unstyled component classes that you can use for almost all design systems.
+You will need different `.btn` sizes for every project so you can have a basic style that predefined `.xs`, `.sm`, `.lg` sizes for your `.btn` but it has no color or additianal styles.
+> **DaisyUI** also has an optional `styled` version that is useful if you don't want to fully design your components but you want to use custom colors.
-> It's all based on tailwind so you can customize everything with utility classes and [purge ↗︎](https://tailwindcss.com/docs/optimizing-for-production#purge-css-options) all unused class names.
+> **DaisyUI** is based on tailwind so you can customize everything with utility classes and [purge ↗︎](https://tailwindcss.com/docs/optimizing-for-production#purge-css-options) all unused class names.

 </details>